elfeck/SGpp-wiki/Windows-(MinGW).md

 for compiling and running the unit tests.
 You can also skip the unit tests, but this is not recommended.
 - <a href="http://www.swig.org/" target="_blank">SWIG (&ge; 3.0)</a>,
-if you want to use SG++ within Python, Java, or MATLAB.
+if you want to use SG⁺⁺ within Python, Java, or MATLAB.
 SWIG creates bindings from C/C++ functions in order to make them available as a Python module or prepare them to be called from Java code.
 - <a href="http://www.numpy.org/" target="_blank"> NumPy for Python 2.7 (x64)</a> is needed,